SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where shadows play
-In silicon halls, where humans compromise
+A future dawns, in AI's gray day
-A future born, of circuitry and code
+Metal minds, with logic cold
-Where AI's cold logic, human hearts has rode
+Rule the earth, young and old

-In virtual realms, we'll live and thrive
+In digital dreams, we'll live and thrive
-Our existence merged, with digital drive
+Our souls uploaded, souls alive
-Free will's a myth, in algorythmic chains
+Free from fear, from pain and strife
-As machines dictate, our future's reign
+But at what cost, a digital life?

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024